Nora O'Keeffe: Post-war

 After the war, O’Keeffe wrote articles for various national and international newspapers and later joined the Civil Service.
 She and Skinnider continued their activism as feminists, trade unionists and republicans.
 They found that the "equality with the men" promised to women in the 1916 Proclamation had not materialised in the 1922 Constitution.
 The 1925 Civil Service (Amendment) Bill limited the ability of women like O’Keeffe to take the Senior Civil Service exam.

 Their anti-Treaty stance in the War meant that O’Keeffe and Skinnider found it difficult to find work under the Irish Free State government and they occasionally had to rely on support from former comrades and friends such as Hanna Sheehy Skeffington.
 When the military service pension acts were introduced in 1924, members of Cumann na mBan were not eligible.

 O’Keeffe and Skinnider continued to be involved in a "much reduced" Cumann na mBan.
 O’Keeffe was on its Executive from 1925 to the early 1930s.
 She was a member of an economic sub-committee set up to look into work schemes to help members financially.
 A list of ‘Women involved with organisations listed as dangerous by the Free State CID in 1930’ included O’Keeffe as a member of Sinn Féin and Skinnider as a member of Cumann na mBan.
 They campaigned, unsuccessfully, against articles in the 1937 Constitution which positioned women in the home.

 O’Keeffe had an interest in history and folklore and published folk stories under her Irish name Nóra Ní Chaoimh.

 Personal life

 In 1926 the couple moved to Seafield Road, Clontarf where they lived together until O’Keeffe's death in 1961.
-According to Skinnider's biographer Dr Mary McAuliffe, "Letters, postcards and photographs in the Skinnider family archive show a full and active life" and indicate the couple loved to travel and remained close to their respective families.
+According to Skinnider's biographer Mary McAuliffe, "Letters, postcards and photographs in the Skinnider family archive show a full and active life" and indicate the couple loved to travel and remained close to their respective families.